 We seriously need to change the way we think about climate change.
 We’ve been aware of the pressures facing the world for decades, yet our efforts so far haven’t been successful.

 Despite all of the research, opinions and movements, we’re still on a collision course with a very frightening future.
 This is not fear mongering.
 It is the conclusion of the recent IPCC report authorized by 192 governments.

 Unfortunately, this summer is making us all confront the stark reality of what our future might look like.
 From unprecedented flash floods to scorching forest fires, many of us have had a taste of climate instability.

-Not a week after I highlighted the floods in Germany and China to my students – only to receive a “this happens far from us” reply – my adopted home Singapore faced heavy rainfall and flooded streets.
+Not a week after I highlighted the floods in Germany and the People’s Republic of China to my students – only to receive a “this happens far from us” reply – my adopted home Singapore faced heavy rainfall and flooded streets.

 Such events will only increase in frequency and intensity for the next 30 years.
 That reality is locked in, according to the IPCC.
 Our timeframe for effective action is shortening.
 According to IPCC leaks, we have four years left to turn it around.